How to Hold a Tennis Racket: 5 Grips Every Player Should Know

 Understanding the Handle Bevels

 A tennis racket handle has eight flat sides, called bevels, numbered 1 through 8 for a right-handed player.
 Your grip is defined by which bevel sits under the base knuckle of your index finger.
+For a deeper walkthrough of every grip and the shot each one is built for, see our full guide to tennis grips explained.

 The Five Main Tennis Grips